ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
 				The list start index feature allows the user to choose the starting point of an ordered list.
 By default, this would be 1 (or A, or I – see the list styles section).
-Sometimes you may want to start a list with some other digit or letter, though.
+Sometimes, you may want to start a list with some other digit or letter, though.
 			</td>
 		</tr>